upperlinecode/NYC_Boroughs_Lab/README.md

 Next, go through the list of attractions below, find pictures of them online, and then place them in the correct borough in your html.

-**List**
+**What to Place**

 1. Coney Island
 2. Central Park
 3. Statue of Liberty
 4. Pelham Bay Park
 5. New York Wheel
 6. Prospect Park
 7. Empire State Building
 8. Yankee Stadium
 9. Bronx Zoo
 10. Staten Island Zoo
 11. Brooklyn Botanic Garden
 12. Citi Field
 13. JFK Airport